gourlaysama/gourlaysama.github.io/_drafts/fedora-dnf-tips.md

 ### Fonts

-Packages fonts can be installed by name:
+Packaged fonts can be installed by name:

 ```sh
 sudo dnf install font(firasans)